-- the firm may still submit its application by giving it to the principal regulator only or, if the principal regulator has delegated, assigned or authorized an SRO to perform registration functions, the relevant office of the SRO in the principal jurisdiction, - the individual should make the relevant NRD submission under NI 33-109, - the firm's or individual's submission should indicate the non-principal jurisdiction where the firm or individual is applying to surrender registration, and - the fact that a securities regulatory authority, regulator or SRO accepts the surrender of registration of a firm or individual in the non-principal jurisdiction does not affect the registration of the firm or individual in another jurisdiction.
+- the firm may still submit its application by giving it to the principal regulator only or, if the principal regulator has delegated, assigned or authorized an SRO to perform registration functions, the relevant office of the SRO in the principal jurisdiction, - the individual's sponsoring firm should make the relevant NRD submission under NI 33-109. - the firm's or individual's submission should indicate the non-principal jurisdiction where the firm or individual is applying to surrender registration, and - the fact that a securities regulatory authority, regulator or SRO accepts the surrender of registration of a firm or individual in the non-principal jurisdiction does not affect the registration of the firm or individual in another jurisdiction.

-4A.10 Transition - terms and conditions in non-principal jurisdiction
+6.10 Transition - terms and conditions in non-principal jurisdiction

-The purpose of section 4A.9(1) of the Instrument is to delay until October 28, 2009 the automatic application of section 4A.5 of the Instrument in a non-principal jurisdiction in which a firm or individual is registered on September 28, 2009.
-This gives the firm or individual time to make an application under section 4A.9(2) of the Instrument for an exemption from having a T&C imposed by the principal regulator apply automatically in the non-principal jurisdiction.
+The purpose of section 6.9(1) of the Instrument is to delay until [insert the date 30 days after the effective date of Part 6 of the Instrument] the automatic application of section 6.5 of the

+Instrument in a non-principal jurisdiction in which a firm or individual is registered on [insert effective date of Part 6 of the Instrument].
+This gives the firm or individual time to make an application under section 6.9(2) of the Instrument for an exemption from having a T&C imposed by the principal regulator apply automatically in the non-principal jurisdiction.

-A firm or individual should apply for the exemption contemplated in section 4A.9(2) of the Instrument separately in each non-principal jurisdiction because the purpose of the exemption application is to give the firm or individual an opportunity to be heard on the automatic application in the non-principal jurisdiction of a T&C imposed by the principal regulator.
+A firm or individual should apply for the exemption contemplated in section 6.9(2) of the Instrument separately in each non-principal jurisdiction because the purpose of the exemption application is to give the firm or individual an opportunity to be heard on the automatic application in the non-principal jurisdiction of a T&C imposed by the principal regulator.
 For this reason, a firm or individual should not make the application under NP 11-203.

-If a firm or individual does not apply for an exemption under section 4A.9(2) of the Instrument in a non-principal jurisdiction,
+If a firm or individual does not apply for an exemption under section 6.9(2) of the Instrument in a non-principal jurisdiction,

-- a T&C imposed by the principal regulator automatically applies on October 28, 2009 in the non-principal jurisdiction , and - a T&C previously imposed by the non-principal regulator ceases to apply unless it is enforcement related.
+- a T&C imposed by the principal regulator automatically applies on [insert the date 30 days after the effective date of Part 6 of the Instrument] in the non-principal jurisdiction, and - a T&C previously imposed by the non-principal regulator ceases to apply unless it is enforcement related.

-4A.11 Transition - notice of principal regulator for foreign firm
+6.11 Transition - notice of principal regulator for foreign firm

-Under section 4A.10(1) of the Instrument, a foreign firm registered in a category in multiple jurisdictions before September 28, 2009 is required to submit the information to identify its principal jurisdiction in item 2.2(b) in Form 33-109F6 by submitting a Form 33-109F5 on or before October 28, 2009.
-This information will determine the foreign firm's principal regulator under section 4A.1 of the Instrument.
+Under section 6.10(1) of the Instrument, a foreign firm registered in a category in multiple jurisdictions before [insert effective date of Part 6 of the Instrument] is required to submit the information required in item A of Form 33-309F6 in accordance with NI 33-109.
+This information will identify the foreign firm's principal regulator under section 6.1 of the Instrument.

-Section 4A.10(2) of the Instrument permits the foreign firm to make this submission to a nonprincipal regulator by giving it only to its principal regulator.
+Section 6.10(2) of the Instrument permits the foreign firm to make this submission to a non-principal regulator by giving it only to its principal regulator.
+The submission should be made in alternate format.
 In a jurisdiction where the principal regulator has delegated, assigned or authorized an SRO to perform registration functions, the foreign firm should make the submission to the relevant office of the SRO.
-Foreign firms should refer to Appendix B of CP 33-109 for guidance on how to make a submission.
+Foreign firms should refer to Appendix B of CP 33-109 for guidance on how to make a submission in alternate format.

-Because the principal regulator for a foreign individual is the same as the principal regulator for the individual's sponsoring firm, the Instrument does not require the foreign individual to make a submission to identify the individual's principal regulator.
+Because the principal regulator for a foreign individual is the same as the principal regulator for the individual's sponsoring firm, the Instrument does not require the sponsoring firm of a foreign individual to make a submission to identify the individual's principal regulator.